Blawness/vorca-studio/prompt-for-ai.md

 Use the wireframes in docs/05-ux-wireframes.md as a visual guide for the layout and structure of each page.
 Follow the implementation guide in docs/06-development-implementation-guide.md for technical setup and best practices.

-The final product should be a professional, responsive landing page that effectively showcases the AI web agency's services, with special attention to the student services section, and provides an excellent user experience across all devices.
+The final product should be a professional, responsive landing page that effectively showcases VorcaStudio's services, with special attention to the student services section, and provides an excellent user experience across all devices.